wandyezj/wandyezj.github.io/writing/typescript-wrap-a-callback-function-in-a-promise.md

 - convenience
 - readability

-Promises are easier to use correctly than callbacks.
+Promises may be easier to use correctly than callbacks.